hashicorp/front-matter-schema/README.md

-# Front Down Schema Checker
+# Front Matter Schema Checker

 This Github Action checks the schema of YAML front matter.